8 The Craven, Heelands

 In November 2011 Andrew visited Colorado at the invitation of Jodie Jensen.
 He delivered training sessions for teachers and was a clinician at the Junior Convention of the Colorado Federation of Music Clubs.
 Subsequently Andrew has visited Colorado a second time in 2013, and helped Jodie with Karen Bartlett set up a new organisation based on his materials.
 You can read more here: KEYBAND!
 USA

-The original music Andrew composed for the MKMS Premier KEYBAND! is now available for FREE download from this site, and additional new repertoire is being developed exclusively for KEYBAND!
-USA.
+The original music Andrew composed for the MKMS Premier KEYBAND! is now available for FREE download from this site.

 Having been a member of Keyband from the beginning, I know that all of us who were a part of it went away with two things: life experience, and a massive amount of musical ability.